nevendyulgerov/initialzr/README.md

 </script>
 ```

-The above code creates a new application "myApp", then it adds to its "helpers" node space a helper method with name "myHelper" and client-provided functionality.
+The above code creates a new application "myApp", then it adds to its "helpers" node family a helper method with name "myHelper" and client-provided functionality.
 So, basically you interact with initialzr in the following way:

 - save your functionality as node in initialzr
 - call your functionality through the plugin's API